pusongyang/generator-fullstack-backbone/readme.md

 Optional RequireJS (AMD) support has recently been added as a prompt when using the generator on new projects.

 Features:

 1) grunt build,support offline Manifest.
+2) grunt upload,support compress and publish package.(But you need development your own CMS server)

 ## Usage